luisott/palma-ui/src/docs/README.md

 ## Usage

-### Add your own material theme (optional but recommended)
+### Add your own material theme
 This library can be themed using material ui themes.
+You will at least want to add the primary an secondary colors of your application (see a good starting theme [here](https://github.com/luisott/palma-ui/blob/master/src/styles/themes.js).

-At the root component of your application do:
+To add a theme at the root component of your application do:
 ~~~js
 import React from "react";